 Oktoberfest Kitchener-Waterloo also plays host to a number of sports and fitness events as well: the Oktoberfest Golf Experience, a 5k Fun Run, the Tour de Hans, and yes, even an Oktoberfest bodybuilding competition.
 Go ahead, show off those stein-lifting muscles.

 So if you find yourself on the other side of the world and want to celebrate Oktoberfest, have no fear—Oktoberfest Kitchener-Waterloo has beer!
-Or even better, since it’s in October, you can actually do both the original in Munich and the one in Canada in the same year.
-Start here with one of our Oktoberfest tours.
+And if you’re really thirsty, here are some of the other celebrations of Oktoberfest around the world.

 Like this article?
 Pin it on Pinterest! ↓↓↓